VaMach/azure-docs.cs-cz/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 <!-- IMG List -->

-[Výsledek příkazu New-AzureService helloworld]: ./media/cloud-services-nodejs-develop-deploy-app/node9.png
+[The result of the New-AzureService helloworld command]: ./media/cloud-services-nodejs-develop-deploy-app/node9.png
-[Výstup příkazu Add-AzureNodeWebRole]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
+[The output of the Add-AzureNodeWebRole command]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
-[Webový prohlížeč zobrazující webovou stránku Hello World]: ./media/cloud-services-nodejs-develop-deploy-app/node14.png
+[A web browser displaying the Hello World web page]: ./media/cloud-services-nodejs-develop-deploy-app/node14.png
-[Výstup příkazu Publish-AzureService]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
+[The output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
-[Úplný výstup stavu příkazu Publish-AzureService]: ./media/cloud-services-nodejs-develop-deploy-app/node20.png
+[The full status output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node20.png
-[Okno prohlížeče zobrazující stránku Hello World; adresa URL značí, že je stránka hostována v systému Azure.]: ./media/cloud-services-nodejs-develop-deploy-app/node21.png
+[A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.]: ./media/cloud-services-nodejs-develop-deploy-app/node21.png
-[Stav příkazu Stop-AzureService]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
+[The status of the Stop-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
-[Stav příkazu Remove-AzureService]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png
+[The status of the Remove-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png